jellyfin/jellyfin-sdk-kotlin/README.md

 })
 ```

-## Websockets
+### Websockets Example

-Once you have an ApiClient instance you can easily connect to the server's websocket using the following command.
+Once you have an API client instance you can easily connect to the server's websocket using the following command.

 ```kotlin
 apiClient.OpenWebSocket()
 ```

 This will open a connection in a background thread, and periodically check to ensure it's still connected.
 The web socket provides various events that can be used to receive notifications from the server.
 Simply override the methods in the ApiEventListener class which can be passed to the "createApi" function.

 ```kotlin
 override fun onSetVolumeCommand(value: Int) {
 }
 ```

-## Using Java
+### Java Example

 The Jellyfin library supports both Java and Kotlin out of the box.
 The basic Android example in Java looks like this:

 ```java
 // Create the options using the options builder